code-dash/shopify-utils/README.md

 - duplication will open new box where you can choose if metafields should be included
 - webpack for SCSS support
-- convert static CSS js file to SCSS
+- static CSS js file to SCSS

 ## [0.1.0] - 2020-05-24